-To read first-hand what they have to say about Syncplicity, download a complimentary copy of the Gartner Magic Quadrant for EFSS click here.
+To read first-hand what they have to say about Syncplicity by Axway, download a complimentary copy of the Gartner Magic Quadrant for EFSS click here.

 It’s time to redefine mobile productivity on your terms with flexible deployment options that allow you to choose your own storage model.
-With Syncplicity, you can customize deployments to fit your specific storage architecture and security needs.
+With Syncplicity by Axway, you can customize deployments to fit your specific storage architecture and security needs.

-Don’t miss these sessions, check our Syncplicity custom schedule:
+Don’t miss these sessions, check our Syncplicity by Axway custom schedule:

 While you’re there, stop by our booth #458 in the EMC WORLD main floor, or visit us in the Momentum booth #1002.
 We’re here to answer all your questions about integration, security, storage choice, and more!